USAFA-ECE/ece382/_sources/Assignments/homework1.md

 ### Install Code Composer Studio (CCS).

+- Download `Code Compose Studio 12.4.0` using one of the following methods
-- Go to https://www.ti.com/tool/download/CCSTUDIO/12.3.0 to download `Windows on-demand installer for CCS IDE`.
-For Mac users, download `macOS on-demand installer for CCS IDE`.
-Do not download version 13 since it was recently released and there will be multiple patches next few months.
+    - Go to https://www.ti.com/tool/download/CCSTUDIO/12.4.0 to download `Windows on-demand installer for CCS IDE`.
+For Mac users, download `macOS on-demand installer for CCS IDE`.  <!--Do not download version 13 since it was recently released and there will be multiple patches next few months. -->
+    - Go Teams > General > Files > Class Materials > Software and download `ccs_setup_12.x.x.xxxxx.exe`.
-- Run the installer by double-clicking the `ccs_setup_12.X.X.XXXXX.exe` executable.
+- Run the installer by double-clicking the `ccs_setup_12.x.x.xxxxx.exe` executable.
-- Begin the installation process, by default it will ask you to install under a `ti` folder, which is recommended.
+- Begin the installation process, by default it will ask you to install under the `C:\ti` folder, which is recommended.
 - Select `Custom Installation` (Recommended)
 - Select the processor support for `SimpleLink MSP432 MCUs`.
 - Ensure the default Install debug probe is selected and leave the rest unselected.